McAfee Mobile Security: Common QuestionsEnvironment

 How often does MMS scan for viruses?

-MMS automatically scans your device in real-time.
+MMS automatically scans your device in real time.
 When you receive a message, access a file, or install an application, it is scanned instantly.
-In addition, MMS scans your device on a set schedule.
+MMS also scans your device on a set schedule.
 If you suspect your mobile device is infected, you can run a manual scan at any time.